 During law school, Tony worked at the RNLA as its Associate Director.
 He also spent summers working as a law clerk at the Competitive Enterprise Institute and at the Taxpayers Against Fraud Foundation.

 Tony received his B.A. in Political Science from Yale and his J.D. from the George Washington University Law School.
-He is a member of the Virginia Bar, and serves on the Boards of Directors for the Yale Club of Washington DC and the Federalist Society DC Young Lawyers chapter.
+He is a member of the Virginia Bar and Kentucky Bar Associations.